Energy Certificate Requirement Germany: 2026 Guide

 What Happens If You Don't Provide It?

-Not making the certificate available, or providing incomplete or late information, is an administrative offence under the GEG.
-Several certificate-related violations, including missing ad disclosures and incorrect data, can be fined up to €10,000.
+Violating the energy certificate requirement Germany enforces under the GEG is an administrative offence.
+Not making the certificate available, or providing incomplete or late information, falls under §108 GEG.
+Several certificate related violations, including missing ad disclosures and incorrect data, can be fined up to €10,000.

 Enforcement depends on the responsible local authority.
 Not every missing certificate automatically triggers the maximum fine.
 But the risk is real, and the fine categories are broad enough to catch several common mistakes: no certificate at the viewing, wrong values in the listing, expired certificate used as if valid, or a Verbrauchsausweis issued where a Bedarfsausweis was required.